CalistusO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 TASK 6: A function that prints every other character of a string, starting with the first character, followed by a new line.

-TASK 7: Winning is only half of it.
-Having fun is the other half

-Write a function that prints half of a string, followed by a new line.
+TASK 7: A function that prints half of a string, followed by a new line.

-    Prototype: void puts_half(char *str);
-    The function should print the second half of the string If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2
+Note: The function should print the second half of the string.
+If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2.

-8. Arrays are not pointers
+TASK 8: Arrays are not pointers

 Write a function that prints n elements of an array of integers, followed by a new line.